LewisPeacockLab/rtfin-lit/README.md

-# rtfin-lit
-Static site compiling real-time functional imaging and neurofeedback literature
+Literature for real-time functional imaging and neurofeedback.